Privacy Policy

 When you connect your accounts, we collect:

-- Shopify: Order data, customer information, product data, store settings
+- Shopify: Order data, customer information, product data, store settings, and order shipping address — used to show you revenue and customer cohorts by location

 - Analytics Providers: Session data, page views, user behavior (Google Analytics 4, PostHog)